SoulReaperc/Tazer-Terms-Of-Service-/Privacy Policy.md

 # Contact Us

-If you have questions or requests regarding this Privacy Policy or would like to request the deletion of your data, please contact us at [Contact Information].
+If you have questions or requests regarding this Privacy Policy or would like to request the deletion of your data, please contact us at [Tazer Support Server](https://discord.gg/9MK2xj6sNR).

 By using the Tazer Multipurpose Bot, you consent to the collection, use, and processing of your personal information as described in this Privacy Policy.